nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Test case: `editw w/x [n/NEW WEDDING NAME] [d/NEW DATE] [v/NEW VENUE]` (where x is a negative number) <br>
        Expected: No wedding edited. `editw` command format is shown in the status message.<br><br>

-    1. Test case: `addw w/x [n/NEW WEDDING NAME] [d/NEW DATE] [v/NEW VENUE]` (where x is larger than the size of the wedding list)<br>
+    1. Test case: `addw w/x [n/NEW WEDDING NAME] [d/NEW DATE] [v/NEW VENUE]` (where x is outside of the range of wedding list or a non-numeric character)<br>
        Expected: No wedding edited.
 Error message prompting the user to choose an index within the range shown.

 ### Viewing weddings

 Success action: When wedding is successfully viewed, the details of the viewed wedding is shown in the status message and reflected in wedding list.
 The persons involved in the viewed wedding will be shown in the person list.
-Timestamp in the status bar is updated.

 #### Viewing weddings using INDEX